Improving the Convergence Rates for the Kinetic Fokker-Planck Equation by Optimal Control: Decoupling of the invariant measure

 \section{Decoupling of the invariant measure}

 Obviously, due to the dissipativity of $\mathcal{L}^*$, the eigenvalues of the operator ${A}=\overline{\mathcal{L}^*}$ are in the closed left half complex plane.
 Moreover, $0$ is an eigenvalue of ${A}$ with its associated eigenspace containing constant functions.
-For stronger properties, we require the following conditions for the potential $G$.
+To show that the constant functions are the only functions in the kernel and that convergence to equilibrium is exponential, we need the following conditions for the potential $G$.

-\begin{customthm}{A3} The regularity $G\in C^2(\R^d)$ holds.
-Moreover the Hessian satisfies $|\nabla^2 G(x)| \le \rho(1+|\nabla G(x)|)$ for some $\rho$ independent of $x \in \R^d$ or $\nabla^2 G\in L^\infty(\mathbb R^{d\times d})$, and a Poincar\'{e} inequality holds for the measure \end{customthm} Here, the measure $\nu$ is said to satisfy a Poincar\'{e} inequality with a constant $r>0$ if
+\begin{customthm}{A3} The regularity $G\in C^2(\mathbb{R}^d)$ holds.
+Moreover the Hessian satisfies $|\nabla^2 G(x)| \le \rho(1+|\nabla G(x)|)$ for some $\rho$ independent of $x \in \mathbb{R}^d$ or $\nabla^2 G\in L^\infty(\mathbb R^{d\times d})$, and a Poincar\'{e} inequality holds for the measure \end{customthm} Here, the measure $\nu$ is said to satisfy a Poincar\'{e} inequality with a constant $r>0$ if

 where

 For a discussion of sufficient conditions for the validity of the Poincar\'{e} inequality see, e.g., \cite[Section 2.2]{LelS16}.